-On 29 April 2019, the customer informed the joint venture that the contract was considered to be terminated due to the latter's alleged breach of contract and concurrently requested payment of fines of €18 million.
+On 29 April 2019, the Client informed the joint venture that the contract was considered to be terminated due to the latter's alleged breach of contract and concurrently requested payment of fines of €18 million.

-On 6 May 2019, the joint venture informed the customer that it considered termination of the contract to be invalid and legally ineffective.
-On 14 May 2019, it notified that the contract terminated for reasons attributable to the customer as a result of reported defaults that were not remedied by the customer.
+On 6 May 2019, the joint venture informed the Client that it considered termination of the contract to be invalid and legally ineffective.
+On 14 May 2019, it notified that the contract terminated for reasons attributable to the customer as a result of reported defaults that were not remedied by the Client.

-The customer obtained collection of the performance guarantees of €37 million, which the joint venture had provided.
+The Client obtained collection of the performance guarantees of €37 million, which the joint venture had provided.

-The joint venture has commenced proceedings against the customer before the Warsaw Court to receive payment for the works performed and claims of €54 million.
-At the date of this Offering Circular, the ruling has not yet been handed down.
+The joint venture has commenced proceedings against the Client before the Warsaw Court to receive payment for the works performed and claims of €54 million.
+The proceedings are underway.